rust-lang/book/second-edition/src/ch19-03-advanced-traits.md

 ```

 Because the `fly` method takes a `self` parameter, if we had two *types* that
-both implement one *trait*, Rust can figure out which implementation of a trait
+both implement one *trait*, Rust could figure out which implementation of a
-to use based on the type of `self`.
+trait to use based on the type of `self`.

 However, associated functions that are part of traits don’t have a `self`
 parameter.
 When two types in the same scope implement that trait, Rust can’t
-figure out which type we mean unless we use *fully qualified syntax*.
+figure out which type you mean unless you use *fully qualified syntax*.
 For
 example, the `Animal` trait in Listing 19-27 has the associated function
 `baby_name`, the implementation of `Animal` for the struct `Dog`, and the
 associated function `baby_name` defined on `Dog` directly.